-relays in the transmission and generator relay loadability Reliability Standards."25 NERC explains that stakeholders became concerned about potential compliance overlap between the new generator relay loadability standard, PRC-025-1, and existing standard PRC-023-2, which currently applies to certain elements that connect GSU transformers to the transmission system.
+relays in the transmission and generator relay loadability Reliability Standards."25 NERC explained that stakeholders became concerned about potential compliance overlap between the new generator relay loadability standard, PRC-025-1, and existing standard PRC-023-2, which currently applies to certain elements that connect GSU transformers to the transmission system.

-14. In order to clarify that proposed standard PRC-025-1 is intended to cover "all load responsive protective relays applied at the terminals of generators and GSU transformers," NERC proposes to remove Criteria 6 of Requirement R1 from PRC-023-2 in its entirety.
+14. In order to clarify that proposed standard PRC-025-1 is intended to cover "all load responsive protective relays applied at the terminals of generators and GSU transformers," NERC proposed to remove Criterion 6 of Requirement R1 from PRC-023-2 in its entirety.
 That sub-requirement currently requires applicable entities to:

-Set transmission line relays applied on transmission lines connected to generation stations remote to load so they do not operate at or below 230% of the aggregated generation nameplate capability.
-27
+Set transmission line relays applied on transmission lines connected to generation stations remote to load so they do not operate at or below 230% of the aggregated generation nameplate capability.27

-NERC also proposes to change the applicability section of PRC-023-2 to exclude "Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant."
-15. NERC explains in its Supplemental Filing that the two relay loadability standards, as revised, would be based on the location where the relays are applied and not on the intended protection functions, which it believes is advantageous because it:
+NERC also proposed to change the applicability section of PRC-023-2 to exclude "Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant."
+28

+15. NERC explained in its Supplemental Filing that the two relay loadability standards, as revised, would be based on the location where the relays are applied and not on the intended protection functions, which NERC considers advantageous because it: